jacobkap/crimebythenumbers/docs/pdf-scraping.md

 #> [1] "PS# 16-01\r\n1/07/16\r\nOn Thursday, January 7, 2016, at approximately 11:41 P.M., a uniformed\r\nofficer in a marked police vehicle was traveling north in the 300 block of S.\r\n60th Street, when he observed a male approaching his vehicle near the\r\nintersection of 60th and Spruce Streets.
 The male was armed with a firearm.\r\nWithout warning, the offender discharged the firearm, striking the officer as\r\nhe remained seated inside his police vehicle.
 The offender advanced to the\r\ndriver’s door of the police vehicle and leaned in through the shattered\r\nwindow, still discharging his firearm at the officer.
 The offender then fled on\r\nfoot, but continued to discharge his weapon at the officer.
 The officer exited\r\nhis police vehicle and returned fire striking the offender.
 The offender was\r\napprehended by responding officers in the 5900 block of Delancey Street.\r\nThe officer was transported to Penn-Presbyterian Hospital where he was\r\nadmitted.\r\nThe offender was transported to the Hospital of the University of\r\nPennsylvania for treatment.\r\nThe offender’s firearm, a Glock, 9MM, semi-automatic pistol, which had been\r\nreported stolen, was recovered empty, with the slide locked to the rear, at the\r\nscene.\r\nThere were no other injuries as a result of this firearm discharge.\r\n  *** Information posted in the original summary reflects a preliminary\r\nunderstanding of what occurred at the time of the incident.
 This information\r\nis posted shortly after the incident and may be updated as the investigation\r\nleads to new information.
 The DA’s Office is provided all the information\r\nfrom the PPD’s investigation prior to their charging decision.\r\n"
 ```

 When we print the file we can see that it is a single big block of text.
 Near the beginning of the text we can see a date, 1/07/16.
-That's what we want.
 When comparing the PDF which we can read ourselves on Adobe Acrobat or a web browser, it is clear that all the line breaks in the PDF disappeared when we used `pdf_text()`.
 More specifically, the line breaks were replaced by `\n` which is R's way of saying "this is a line break".

 ![](images/pdf_scrape_1.PNG)

-Note that there are scattered `\r\n` throughout.
-These are carriage return (`\r`) and line feed (`\n`) characters that signal the end of a line.
-The old printers would look for these characters to move the printer head back to the beginning of a line (carriage return) and advance the page to the next line (line feed).
-Nowadays, those same characters are still used to denote the end of a line.
-However, PCs use `\r\n`, Unix systems use `\n`, older Macs used `\r`, but Mac OS X adopted the Unix standard `\n`.
-Expect any of these combinations in data files.

 We want to grab just the date from this file.
 Since the file is in a single block of text, we need to break it up based on where there should be a line break (turning each line back into an individual part of the file) and grab only the line with the date.